mrismanaziz/Reforestation/README.md

-## What do you get hanging from Apple trees?
-Sore arms.
+## What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.